AsherV77/Dissertation/README.md

 and K-means clustering which was capable of real-time analysis (under 700ms) and over 98% accuracy!; A highly impressive achievement with regards to similar studies that have been done to develop ML models for analysing road surface condition. 😲

 In my repository I have a few examples of models that I developed using the different training factors and algorithms.
-Please have a look 😁
+Please feel free to have a look 😁